Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/components/content-boards.md

 <img src="../images/pin-content-upload.png" alt="Choosing content from the cloud storage to be pinned in Slingshot" width="100%"/>

-Alternatively, you can go to existing cloud storage in you _Home_ tab and choose _Pin to Board_ as shown below.
+Alternatively, you can go to existing cloud storage in you _My Stuff_ tab and choose _Pin to Board_ as shown below.

 <img src="../images/pin-content-home-tab.png" alt="Pinning content from the cloud storage" width="100%"/>